AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 	In Ada, a floating point literal must be written with both an integral and decimal part. :ada:`10` is not a valid literal for a floating point value, while :ada:`10.0` is.

 Language-Defined Types
 ~~~~~~~~~~~~~~~~~~~~~~

 The principal scalar types predefined by Ada are :ada:`Integer`, :ada:`Float`,
 :ada:`Boolean`, and :ada:`Character`.
 These correspond to :c:`int`, :c:`float`,
 :c:`int` (when used for Booleans), and :c:`char`, respectively.
 The names for
 these types are not reserved words; they are regular identifiers.
+There are
+other language-defined integer and floating-point types as well.
+All have
+implementation-defined ranges and precision.

 Application-Defined Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~